carbon-design-system/carbon/docs/style.md

 It's important that we write selectors that use as much specificity as needed.
 Ideally, we would only need one selector per component but this is rarely the case.
-As a result, adding specificity should be done sparingly or when including it is helpful when building a component.
+As a result, adding specificity should be done sparingly or when including it is helpful for building a component.
 For example, if you would like to enforce a specific element or ARIA attribute using this attribute in a selector would be appropriate: